The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian $\mathbb{F}_1$-scheme: -schemes and their counting functions

-At first, we review the construction of monoid schemes introduced by Deitmar~\cite{deitmar2005}.
-These monoid schemes are constructed from commutative monoids in an analogous way as schemes from commutative rings.
-From now, we take a \textit{monoid} to be a commutative multiplicative monoid with the identity $1$ and the absorbing element $0$ which maps any element to 0 by multiplication, and we denote the category of monoids by $\Mo$. \begin{definition} Let $M$ be a monoid and $S$ be a submonoid of $M$.
-We define an equivalent relation by
+In this section, we review the definition of $\fun$-schemes constructed by Connes and Consani~\cite{CC2010}, and show some properties of the counting function of a torsion free Noetherian $\fun$-scheme.
+In this article, we take a \textit{monoid} to be a commutative multiplicative monoid with the identity $1$ and the absorbing element $0$ which maps any element to 0 by multiplication, and we denote the category of sets, that of commutative rings, and that of monoids by $\Set$, $\CR$, and $\Mo$, respectively.